wp-plugins/wp-essentials/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-All-in-one bundle of essential plugins and functions for all WordPress websites.c
+All-in-one bundle of essential plugins and functions for all WordPress websites.

 == Description ==